nithyeswari/samples/docs/core/react/jsptoreact.md

    - Add `<div id="react-root"></div>` to your JSP pages where you want React to render
    - Replace sections of your JSP one at a time while maintaining overall functionality

-Would you like me to provide any additional components or explanations for your specific JSP structure?